 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
 The excess of the cost of acquisition over the fair value of the identifiable assets, liabilities and contingent liabilities acquired is recorded as goodwill.
-If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized immediately in the statement of income (loss).
+If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized immediately in the Statement of Income and Comprehensive Income.